devtriv16/41189-Reflective-Portfolio/Weekly Entries.md

 **What theory proved to be useful and why?
 What have I learnt from this?** A theory that proved to be useful is Agent-Based models because that is one of our main models that we will be using in our assignment.
 If we don't know Agent-Based modelling with every detail then it can be hard for us to use this model.

+## Week 12
+**What have I learnt this week?** This week I learned how I can manage my time and take my time out from other things to complete more important tasks.
+This is important because you can complete all your tasks on time without any late submissions.

+**What do I 'now know' that I did not before?**  Before this week, I did not know how to use Jupyter-Notebook but after talking to my team and watching a few YouTube videos on it, I figured out how it works.

+**What insights have I gained?** An insight that I have gained this week is how I can apply Python codes to different applications.
+For example, I can use Python codes to operate certain apps or even create a calculator.

+**What are (my/the) perceived strengths and weaknesses that I have observed?** A strength that I have observed is that I stay focused on one thing at a time.
+This is because if you focus on two or more things at a time then it can lead to confusions unless you have good multitasking skills.
+A weakness that I have observed is that I put in too much detail into a specific topic.
+Too much information on one topic can lead to misinterpretation of the information.

+**What were the challenges I have encountered/observed and how well (did I/my team) handle them?**.
+A challenge I observed was to cut down information to ensure that you are within the word limit.
+This is a challenge because sometimes you don't know what information you can remove since you may accidentally remove relevant information.
+To handle this challenge, I discussed with my team before removing any information.
+If everyone believed that the information was irrelevant then I would remove it.

+**What would I do better next time and with what anticipated results?** Next time, I would ensure that I only insert relevant and accurate information in any assessment to make sure that I don't have to cut down on any information later.

+**What theory proved to be useful and why?
+What have I learnt from this?** A theory that proved to be useful was the Stock and Flow model.
+This is because it can help us visualise the core relationships between the elements of a system.
+From this I have learnt that when more quantitative analysis is needed, a Stock and Flow model should be used.